Part 4 in a series of tutorials on value investing: A step by step guide to the process I use to evaluate a new stock.

 The Financial Statements

 In the middle of a company’s financial reports, you’ll find three very important accounting summaries, known as the company’s financial statements.
 They consist of the income statement, the balance sheet and the cash flow statement.
 The income statement begins with the company’s total sales (the “top line”).
-It then lists all of the various expenses that subtract from these sales, things like overhead, depreciation, interest payments and taxes.
+It then lists all of the various expenses that subtract from these sales, things like administrative costs, depreciation, interest payments and taxes.
 At the bottom, once all the expenses have been accounted for, it will list the resulting net profit (the “bottom line”).

 The next section of the financial statements is the balance sheet which lists all of a company’s assets (cash, inventory, equipment, real estate, etc.) followed by all of its liabilities (amounts owed to suppliers, bank loans, bonds it has issued, etc.).
 If you take all of a company’s assets and subtract all of its liabilities, the amount left over is known as the company’s book value or shareholder’s equity and this number appears in a section at the bottom of the balance sheet.